haskell/blog.haskell.org/content/case-study-foreign-integration-js-browser/index.md

 ```

 Oof. `google-closure-compiler` doesn't like our `import`.
 And it makes total sense, since it checks for undefined variables, so it doesn't know what are we importing.
 Now, there isn't an easy way to fix this.
-We would essentially have to pass it all `node_modules` in question - unfortunately the webpack plugin is outdated to Webpack 4.
+We would essentially have to pass it all `node_modules` in question - unfortunately the webpack plugin is outdated; stuck at version Webpack 4.

 However, there is a workaround if you really like `google-closure-compiler`, and want to use it.
 What we can do is not bundle the `js-sources`, but instead create externs
 file for the closure compiler, and bundle the actual implementation later with webpack.
 To prevent name mangling just in case we hook our functions into `window` variable, like